ERI information ruling shows PFI is bad news for

 which are yet to be revealed.

-this 'catch-all, get-out clause' for contractors.
-Another worrying
+close this 'catch-all, get-out clause' for contractors.
+Another

-point, is that NHS Lothian was unaware that the contract it had
+worrying point, is that NHS Lothian was unaware that the contract

-identified as relating to this substantial PFI project omitted over
+it had identified as relating to this substantial PFI project

-5,000 pages of relevant information.
-That's about two thirds of
+omitted over 5,000 pages of relevant information.
+That's about

-an isolated incident, contractual information seems to have an annoying
+not an isolated incident, contractual information seems to have

 In the most extreme example, neither Scottish Water,